nipype/pydra/docs/components.rst

 In this example, the ``State`` class is responsible for creating a list of two separate inputs, *[{x: 1}, {x:5}]*, each run of the *Task* should get one element from the list.
+Note that in this case the value for `x` is set in the `split()` method, not at the task's initialisation.
-The results are grouped back when returning the result from the *Task*.
+The `combine()` method, specifies that the results are grouped back when returning the result from the *Task*.

-While this example
-illustrates mapping and grouping of results over a single parameter, *Pydra* extends this to arbitrary combinations of input fields and downstream grouping over nested dataflows.
+While this example illustrates mapping and grouping of results over a single parameter, *Pydra* extends this to arbitrary combinations of input fields and downstream grouping over nested dataflows.
 Details of how splitters and combiners power *Pydra*'s scalable dataflows are described in the next section.